pyeventsourcing/esdbclient/README.md

 the stream in the database.

-The `expected_position` argument is an optional integer that specifies the expected position of the end of the stream in the database: either a positive integer representing the expected current position of the stream, or `None` if the stream is expected not to exist.
+The `expected_position` argument is an optional integer that specifies the expected position of the end of the stream in the database.
+That is, either a positive integer representing the expected current position of the stream, or `None` if the stream is expected not to exist.
 If there is a mismatch with the actual position of the end of the stream, an exception `ExpectedPositionError` will be raised by the client.
 This accomplishes optimistic concurrency control when appending new events.
 If you need to get the current position of the end of a steam, use the `get_stream_position()`